Florida school massacre suspect on authorities' radar in 2016 - media

 The newspaper reported investigators ultimately decided that Cruz, then 18, was receiving enough support from mental health professionals and from his school, and any risk in his case was low.

-The Department of Children and Family Services has asked a court to release the records "in the spirit of full transparency," spokeswoman Jessica Sims said.
+The Department of Children and Families (DCF) has asked a court to release the records for transparency, adding it has reviewed the circumstances surrounding the 2016 case.

+"Mental health services and supports were in place when this investigation closed," DCF Secretary Mike Carroll said in a statement.

 The long-simmering U.S. debate about gun rights played out on Saturday at events in the area.